 Creating a mind map view

 A mind map view is not created by default when you create a new collection, however, creating one is as simple as creating any view.
-Click on the name of your current view in the top right-hand corner to open the view menu.
-Click "+ New View" then select "Mindmap".
+Click on the little "+" icon in the top right-hand corner of your views bar to open the view menu.
+Select "Mindmap" and then click "Create".

 If a subitem field doesn't yet exist in the collection, click on "Create and continue" when prompted to do so.